-This bill amends existing Louisiana law regarding student discipline, specifically enhancing the authority of teachers in managing classroom behavior.
-It stipulates that teachers are empowered to take disciplinary action against students who violate school rules or disrupt the educational process, and it explicitly prohibits principals and administrators from discouraging or retaliating against teachers for such actions.
-Additionally, the bill mandates that teachers must remove students who pose a threat to safety or violate the school's code of conduct, and it requires a conference with the student's parent or guardian after a third removal from the classroom before the student can be readmitted.
+This bill amends existing laws regarding student discipline in Louisiana schools, specifically enhancing the authority of teachers in managing classroom behavior.
+It stipulates that teachers are empowered to take disciplinary actions against students who violate school rules or disrupt the educational process, and it explicitly prohibits principals and administrators from discouraging or retaliating against teachers for such actions.
+Additionally, the bill mandates that teachers must remove students who pose a threat to safety or violate the school's code of conduct, rather than leaving this decision to their discretion.

 Statutes affected: